Universal credit: Guidance

 Universal Credit was introduced in April 2013 by way of a small pathfinder in one part of the UK.
 By April 2016, some form of UC was available in all Jobcentres in Great Britain.
 From October 2016, UC full service started to roll out across the UK and completed in December 2018.
 You can see how UC was rolled out on the roll-out timetable page.

-Those who have reached state pension credit age cannot claim UC (including couples where both people have reached that age).
-Instead, they will need to claim pension credit.
-Most mixed age couples are only able to claim UC, although there is one exception to this.
+Those who have reached state pension credit age generally cannot claim UC (including couples where both people have reached that age), although there is an exception from 8 June 2024 for some existing working tax credit claimants.
+Otherwise those who have reached state pension age will usually need to claim pension credit.
+Most mixed age couples are only able to claim UC and cannot claim pension credit, although there is an exception to this..
+See our pensioner section for more information.

 In this section of the website you will find: